Eastern Beach Geelong: Everything You Need To Know

 Follow the highway for about 60 kilometres before exiting left onto Melbourne Road (The ring road on your right will take you to the Great Ocean Road).

-Follow the road bearing left at Rippleside and onto the scenic Waterfront, continue on all the way to Eastern beach.
+Follow the road bearing left at Rippleside and onto the scenic Waterfront.
+Continue along this road until you reach Eastern Beach.
 Enjoy the views!

-Hearne Parade, Garden Street, and Eastern Park have free all-day parking and are a good choice if you don’t mind a bit of a walk.
+Hearne Parade (above Eastern Beach), Garden Street, and Eastern Park have free all-day parking and are a good choice if you don’t mind a bit of a walk.

 On a hot summer’s day and during school holidays finding a place to park can be tricky.
 If you really get stuck Westfield Shopping Plaza is an option, the maximum daily rate is $35.00.